scrapy/scrapy/docs/intro/tutorial.rst

 =================

-`Items` are containers that will be loaded with the scraped data; they work like simple python dicts but they offer some additional features like providing default values.
+`Items` are containers that will be loaded with the scraped data; they work like simple python dicts but provide additional protecting against populating undeclared fields, to prevent typos.

 They are declared by creating an :class:`scrapy.item.Item` class an defining its attributes as :class:`scrapy.item.Field` objects, like you will in an ORM